Entergy : Insights > Storms | MarketScreener

 Port Gibson

-As of this report, 167 customers are without power.
-Entergy crews are continuing to assess damage and restoring power where possible.
+As of this report, 167 customers are without power and restoration efforts are ongoing.
 Damage assessors found 3 broken poles and power lines down due to a fallen tree.
-The estimated restoration time will be provided once damage assessment is completed.
+Entergy estimates all customers that can safely receive power should be restored by 12 p.m.
+Monday, October 12.

 Copiah County